Hedgelaying: Netherlands

 In parts of the Netherlands hedgelaying is practised, with styles distinct to that country.
 With all Dutch styles no stakes or bindings are used.
 One of every three or four standards is left tall and are laid back over the hedge.
 This dies off and forms a temporary way of holding the hedge in place for a year or two until it becomes re-established.
 The Netherlands is the only country outside the UK and Ireland to have competitive hedgelaying.

 Germany

 In the exposed uplands of the Eifel mountains, a particular type of hedgelaying has been employed since the 17th century that makes use of the characteristics of red beech to shield domestic housing and also to protect fields from damage by cattle and wind erosion and drying.
 This area around the town of Monschau is known as the Monschau Hedge Land and has become a recognised cultural landscape.

 Australia

 The skill is re-emerging in Australia, particularly in Tasmania.
-In more temperate parts of Australia the English settlers in the nineteenth century planted hedges of English hawthorn.
+In more temperate parts of Australia the British settlers in the nineteenth century planted hedges of hawthorn.
 They also took with them the skill of hedgelaying.
 Although hedgelaying then died out, many hedges survived, and there is now new interest in their conservation.